 Sign up for our new mystery bookclub, co-sponsored by our local chapter of Sisters in Crime.
 The club will meet at Fiction Addiction on the 2nd Wednesday of each month from Noon-1pm.
 Each quarter will have a different moderator and a different mystery focus.
-Diana Manley will moderate the first quarter of 2019.
-Her February selection is Murder in the Marais by Cara Black.
+Vicki Vass Tedeschi will moderate the first quarter of 2019.
+Her May selection is The Woman in White by Wilkie Collins.

 Sign up for our new mystery bookclub, co-sponsored by our local chapter of Sisters in Crime.
 The club will meet at Fiction Addiction on the 2nd Wednesday of each month from Noon-1pm.
 Each quarter will have a different moderator and a different mystery focus.
-Diana Manley will moderate the first quarter of 2019.
-Her March selection is Death at La Fenice by Donna Leon.
+Vicki Vass Tedeschi will moderate the first quarter of 2019.
+Her June selection is Presumed Innocent by Scott Turow.

 The novel that launched Turow’s career as one of America’s pre-eminent thriller writers tells the story of Rusty Sabicch, chief deputy prosecutor in a large Midwestern city.
 With three weeks to go in his boss’ re-election campaign, a member of Rusty’s staff is found murdered; he is charged with finding the killer, until his boss loses and, incredibly, Rusty finds himself accused of the murder.